Loyola Blakefield: History

+Academics

+Loyola Blakefield follows a curriculum rooted in Jesuit principles, emphasizing critical thinking, intellectual curiosity, and the holistic development of students.
+The school offers a broad range of Advanced Placement (AP) courses in disciplines such as mathematics, science, history, and languages, providing students with the opportunity to earn college credit.
+In addition, honors-level courses are available for students seeking further academic challenge.

+The school also emphasizes the integration of technology into its curriculum, utilizing digital tools and resources to enhance learning.
+Loyola Blakefield's STEM program is particularly notable, offering courses in robotics, engineering, computer science, and environmental science, alongside opportunities for students to participate in extracurricular activities such as robotics competitions and science fairs.

+In the arts, Loyola Blakefield provides a comprehensive education that includes visual arts, music, and theater.
+Students have access to facilities such as art studios, music practice rooms, and a theater for performances.
+The fine arts curriculum encourages creativity and self-expression, with courses ranging from painting and ceramics to choir and digital media production.

+Loyola Blakefield is committed to fostering global awareness and cross-cultural understanding through its language offerings, which include Spanish, Italian, classical Greek and Latin.
+The school has historically offered exchange programs and international study opportunities, enabling students to broaden their perspectives and engage with diverse cultures.

+As part of its Jesuit identity, the school integrates service learning into the curriculum, challenging students to apply their academic knowledge to address social issues.
+Through its rigorous academic programs and commitment to the Jesuit tradition of educating the whole person, Loyola Blakefield aims to prepare students for success in college and beyond.

 Athletics

 Loyola Blakefield competes in the Maryland Interscholastic Athletic Association (MIAA) for all interscholastic sports.
 In addition to the MIAA, the basketball team is also a member of the Baltimore Catholic League.

 Football

-The football program won seven conference championships.
+The football program has won seven conference championships.
 The Loyola Blakefield football team plays every Thanksgiving Day in one of the oldest continual national Catholic high school football rivalries, against cross-town rival Calvert Hall College.
-The game, known as the Turkey Bowl, is held at M&T Bank Stadium in Baltimore and broadcast on television and radio by WMAR-TV.
+The game, known as the Turkey Bowl, is held at Towson University's Johnny Unitas Stadium in Baltimore and broadcast on television and radio by WMAR-TV.
+As of the 2024 edition, the Loyola Dons have the overall lead over the Calvert Hall Cardinals in the Turkey Bowl, with a record of 53–44–8.

 Lacrosse

 The Loyola lacrosse program is among its most successful.
 It has won a total of 14 championships, including 8 in the 1980s and victories in 2001, 2007, 2008, and 2013.
 In 2007, they defeated Boys' Latin 10–6 in the MIAA championship game.
 In 2008, they defeated previously undefeated Gilman 12–11 in the championship game at Towson University's Johnny Unitas Stadium before over 8,000 spectators.
 Loyola has produced numerous players who have continued on to play collegiate lacrosse, including National Lacrosse Hall of Famer John Stewart.